CDSLab/CodeCamp2016/Instructions.md

 2. Create a uniques name of your organization and space to your application in it.

 3. Select **"Create an App"** tile amongst the options.
-Name the app.
+..Name the app.

 <img width="721" alt="layout 1" src="https://cloud.githubusercontent.com/assets/7436221/19008034/5afe953e-871d-11e6-854e-2f104549f1e0.png">
-..

 4. Select a **web** application.
 ..
 5. Then choose ** Browse Boilerplate ** to choose a **Nodered** boilerplate code.